Colyton

 Colyton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Colyton statistical area (Lv2) is estimated at around 9,137 as of November 2025.
-This reflects an increase of 367 people since the 2021 Census, which reported a population of 8,770.
-The change is inferred from AreaSearch's estimate of the resident population at 8,952 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 18 validated new addresses since the Census date.
+As of Feb 2026, the population of the suburb of Colyton is estimated at around 9,137.
+This reflects an increase of 367 people since the 2021 Census, which reported a population of 8,770 people.
+The change is inferred from the resident population of 8,952 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,752 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Over the past decade, Colyton has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the SA3 area.
-Natural growth contributed approximately 53.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with the area expected to expand by 1,458 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.9% over the 17 years.
+For areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward, an above median population growth of national statistical areas is projected, with the area expected to expand by 1,444 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population